UPDATE on the Unique Key Model

 transaction_region STRING, -- Transaction region

-average_daily_amount DECIMAL(18, 2), -- Average daily transaction amount over the last 3 months
+average_daily_amount DECIMAL(18, 2), -- Average daily transaction amount in the last 3 months

 recent_transaction_count INT, -- Number of transactions in the last 7 days

-has_dispute_history BOOLEAN, -- Whether there is a dispute history
+has_dispute_history BOOLEAN, -- Whether there is a chargeback record

 risk_level STRING -- Risk level